influxdata/telegraf/plugins/outputs/dynatrace/README.md

 You can learn more about how to use the Dynatrace API [here](https://www.dynatrace.com/support/help/dynatrace-api/)

 You will also need to configure an API token for secure access.
 Find out how to create a token [here](https://www.dynatrace.com/support/help/dynatrace-api/environment-api/tokens/) or simply navigate to **Settings > Integration > Dynatrace API** in your Dynatrace environment and create a token with Dynatrace API and create a new token with
-'Data ingest' access scope enabled.
+'Ingest metrics data points' access scope enabled.

 ## Configuration